 The IWC relies strongly on the scientific community of whale biologists to provide the data for their decisions.
 The Commission’s annual Scientific Committee meeting is attended by more than 200 scientists.
 According to the U.S. Department of State, the IWC Scientific Committee is “…considered the preeminent scientific authority on large whales.”
 With a moratorium on commercial whaling in place, the IWC has gone on to address other dangers to whale populations, including collisions with boats, entanglement in fishing gear, behavioral changes caused by whale-watching tourism and climate change.

 The IWC is headed by an Executive Secretary who oversees a small staff operating out of Cambridge, England.
 The Commission holds a general meeting every two years at which the rules for whaling are considered.
-The next meeting will be in Brazil in 2018.
+The most recent meeting was held in Slovenia in October, 2022..

 International Whaling Commission.
 History and purpose.
 Available at: https://iwc.int/history-and-purpose.
 Accessed December 4, 2017.

 U.S. Department of State.
 International Whaling Commission (IWC).
 Available at: https://www.state.gov/e/oes/ocns/opa/biodiversity/whale/.
 Accessed December 4, 2017.